 Additionally, on March 24, the International Olympics Committee confirmed that the Tokyo Games would be postponed to 2021.

 Here is everything you need to know about traveling right now.

 What is coronavirus?

 Coronavirus was first discovered in December 2019 in Wuhan, within the Hubei province of China.
-The World Health Organization announced on Feb.
-12 that the official name for the specific strain of coronavirus is Covid-19.
+WHO announced on Feb.
+12 that the official name for the specific strain of coronavirus is COVID-19.

-“Coronaviruses are a large family of viruses, some causing illness in people and others that circulate among animals, including camels, cats, and bats,” according to the Center for Disease Control (CDC).
+“Coronaviruses are a large family of viruses, some causing illness in people and others that circulate among animals, including camels, cats, and bats,” according to the Centers for Disease Control and Prevention (CDC).